HershNagpal/webcheckers/docs/DesignDoc.md

 of the checkers game.
 The Board, Space, and Piece classes are examples of game objects.
 Color, MessageType, and ViewMode are examples of types that describe other objects or states that objects can be in.
 The main hierarchy of the board is contained in the Board class.
+Fabricated classes that were not part of the problem description include MoveManager, MoveBrain, BoardView, Move, and Position.
+These classes were created to allow for the easier implementation of several features and for better adherence to the principles of object oriented design.
+Move, and Position were created in order to ensure all necessary information was packaged in a small object and to centralize operations on the different types of moves and positions on the board rather than have them scattered among other, irrelevant classes.
+The MoveBrain is used by the AI player to find and perform valid moves against a player.
+It is a derivative of the Game class with a more specific purpose of facilitating AI play rather than human players.
+BoardView is the class that holds the highest level in the hierarchy of game components.
+It contains the rows, spaces, and pieces on the board.
+Its single responsibility is to act as the highest level of the hierarchy while game operations on the board that move the pieces or perform moves are either in the Board class or Game class depending on the operation.
+MoveManager is a class with the single responsibility of finding and classifying valid moves.
+MoveManger's purpose is further discussed in the next section.

 ### Design Improvements
 Previously, the Game class contained over 660 lines of code.
 Many of these lines were used for the